TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Introduction

 \section{Introduction}

+Data-free knowledge distillation trains a student model to mimic a teacher model's output without the original training data.
 In many real-world scenarios, organizations possess high-performing tabular models but cannot share the underlying training data.
 A hospital may deploy a diagnostic model trained on sensitive patient records; a bank may operate a credit scoring system built from proprietary transaction histories.
-These models may be too large for deployment on resource-constrained edge devices, requiring smaller compressed versions~\citep{kang2025learning}.
-Training such compressed models typically requires the original training data, which may be unavailable due to privacy regulations or proprietary concerns.
-Knowledge distillation~\citep{hinton-vinyals:kdnn} offers a solution by training a student model to mimic the teacher's outputs rather than learning from the original data.
-However, conventional distillation still requires representative input samples to query the teacher.
-This constraint has motivated data-free knowledge distillation (DFKD), where the student learns solely from synthetic queries~\citep{fang2019data,chen2019data,lopes2017data,truong2021data}.
+Data-free distillation can be useful in scenarios where an organization wants to train another model with only black-box access to the original model and without the original data.
+One of the use cases of knowledge distillation is to train a smaller student model for edge devices.
+However, conventional distillation~\cite{hinton-vinyals:kdnn} still requires representative input samples to query the teacher.
+This constraint has motivated data-free knowledge distillation (DFKD), where the student learns only from synthetic queries~\cite{fang2019data,chen2019data,lopes2017data,truong2021data}.

 Tabular models are fundamentally different from their vision counterparts.
 While image classifiers detect local patterns through convolutions, tabular models succeed by learning which feature combinations predict outcomes.
-A credit risk model does not independently assess income or debt; it learns that the \emph{combination} of these features signals risk, and neither feature alone suffices to predict the outcome.
+A credit risk model does not independently assess income or debt; it learns that the specific \emph{combination} of these features signals risk, and neither feature alone suffices to predict the outcome.
 Unlike image data, where feature interactions are hierarchical and locally correlated, tabular data relies on sharp, non-linear interactions across heterogeneous features with no predefined structure.
-This fundamental difference explains why existing DFKD methods, designed for vision tasks, fail on tabular data for two reasons.
-First, state-of-the-art tabular models are often gradient-free ensembles (XGBoost) that break adversarial generation schemes requiring backpropagation through the teacher.
-Second, vision methods rely on spatial inductive biases (convolutions, locality) that have no analog in tabular domains where features interact arbitrarily~\citep{kang2025learning}.
+This fundamental difference explains why existing DFKD methods are developed mainly for vision tasks and cannot effectively capture feature interactions in tabular data.
+Vision methods rely on spatial inductive biases (convolutions, locality) that have no analog in tabular domains where features interact arbitrarily~\cite{kang2025learning}.